 SARAH-MAE THOMAS, is a Singapore and Australia qualified lawyer, and Managing Director of Sarah-Mae Thomas LLC.
 The firm specialises in family law and juvenile matters, with an international focus.

-According to Sarah-Mae, navigating a divorce in Singapore involves taking necessary measures to ensure financial protection, especially for EP holders and trailing spouses.
+According to Sarah-Mae, knowing how to apply for divorce in Singapore and navigating the process involves taking necessary measures to ensure financial protection, especially for EP holders and trailing spouses.
 She explains it is important to do the following:

-• Acknowledge the differences in Singapore’s divorce laws compared to those in your home country.
+#1 Acknowledge the differences in Singapore divorce law compared to the law in your home country.
 Crucial to financial protection is understanding your rights and obligations in areas like property division, child support and spousal support.

-• Most importantly, consult a family lawyer.
-Their expertise in Singapore divorce laws can provide specific guidance tailored to your individual situation.
+#4 Most importantly, consult a family lawyer.
+Their expertise in Singapore law can provide specific guidance tailored to your individual situation.
 Proper legal advice is key to making informed decisions and protecting your financial interests during this challenging time.

 Sarah-Mae Thomas LLC